Opal Dream

-Opal Dream (also known as Pobby and Dingan) is a 2006 Australian drama film, based on the 2000 Ben Rice novella Pobby and Dingan, directed by Peter Cattaneo and starring an ensemble cast including Vince Colosimo, Jacqueline McKenzie, Christian Byers and Sapphire Boyce.
+Opal Dream (also known as Pobby and Dingan) is a 2006 drama film, based on the 2000 Ben Rice novella Pobby and Dingan, directed by Peter Cattaneo and starring an ensemble cast including Vince Colosimo, Jacqueline McKenzie, Christian Byers and Sapphire Boyce.
 It was filmed on location around South Australia, in Adelaide, Coober Pedy and Woomera.
 Opal Dream was released in Australia on 28 September 2006, with eventual release around the world.